 10. If I get married or remarried, is my new spouse covered?

 - No. You must notify the CBF to add your spouse to your family coverage and a pro-rata entrance fee (amount varies with age of new member) may be levied (see Q#5).

 - Notification should occur ASAP and within 90 days of your marriage.

 11. If I do not use all of the services, can I expect a refund?

-- No. Contracts have been set up years ago with Foster & McGarvey, Westlawn Memorial Gardens and Little Mountain cemetery for their services.
-The contract fee is the same whether all or a portion of the provided services are used so we are unable to provide credit for unused services.
+- No. Contracts have been set up years ago with Foster & McGarvey, Westlawn Memorial Gardens and Little Mountain Cemetery for their services/products.
+The contract fee is the same whether all or a portion of the provided services are used so we are unable to provide credit for unused services or products.

 12. Where are the cemeteries located?

-- Office location is in the Christian Credit Union building*
+- Society mailing address is the Christian Credit Union building*

 * Although charter members of the Christian Immigration Society founded the Christian Credit Union in 1952, the Christian Credit Union only provides Administrative Services for the Christian Burial Fund.